ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-4_CAM_vSphere_UI.md

    - **Snapshots:**

-     in thsi Tab you can capture and revert to different states  of a Virtual Machine.
+     In this Tab you can capture and revert to different states  of a Virtual Machine.

    - **Log File:**